-North Charleston Housing Authority is a public housing agency in North Charleston, South Carolina that participates in the Section 8 Housing Choice Voucher, Public Housing, Family Self-sufficiency, Section 8 Project-Based Voucher, and Rental Assistance Demonstration programs.
-As of December 10th, 2018, North Charleston Housing Authority has 1 waiting lists that are open now or opening soon.
+North Charleston Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, Section 8 Project-Based Voucher (PBV), Rental Assistance Demonstration (RAD), and Homeownership programs.
+As of July 1st, 2022, North Charleston Housing Authority has 3 waiting lists that are open now or opening soon.

 North Charleston Housing Authority serves North Charleston.

 |Liberty Hill 3 and 4-Bedroom Project-Based Voucher||Open Until Further Notice|

 |Horizon Village (Barony Place) Project-Based Voucher||Open Until Further Notice|

 |North Charleston, South Carolina Housing Choice Voucher||Closed|

 More information about North Charleston Housing Authority can be found on its website at http://www.nchashousingauthority.com/.